 Description

-Behold the most glorious summer treat, the Knickerbocker glory sundae!
-My Knickerbocker glory is composed of layers and layers of raspberry and almond ice creams, crushed honeycomb candy and whipped cream, all drizzled with a copious amount of homemade raspberry sauce.
-Yum!
+Behold the most glorious summery treat of all, the Knickerbocker glory sundae!
+I make mine with generous scoops of raspberry and vanilla ice cream, pink whipped cream, crushed honeycomb candy, and a drizzle of homemade raspberry sauce.

 Ingredients